That visibility can make it seem simpler than it is.

 Britannica notes that Hanukkah is observed by lighting candles in a special menorah, one additional light on each of the eight nights.

 The ritual matters because it turns memory outward.
-Hanukkah is not only remembered internally.
-It is displayed.
-The light announces endurance in visible form.
+Hanukkah is displayed, and the light announces endurance in visible form.

 The menorah of Hanukkah is not the Temple menorah